Why Outdoor Sessions Saved My Love for Photography

 What's Actually Bringing the Joy Back

-I'm doing a mentorship with someone amazing — her name is Ude.
-And one of the things she told me was: just pick up your phone.
-It doesn't have to be anything.
-Don't edit it.
+Lately, I've been locking into my creativity in a whole new way.
+I'm doing a mentorship with someone amazing, and one thing she told me was this: just pick up your phone.
+It doesn't have to be anything special.
+Don't edit.
+Don't overthink.
 Just observe what gives you joy as you go about your routine.
-Whenever I'm out, or even at home, I just take photos of things that give me joy.
-It's been helping me see things and find beauty wherever I am.
+So now, whenever I'm out—or even at home—I take photos of things that light me up.
+Nothing polished.
+Just what catches my eye.
+It's been helping me see differently, to find beauty wherever I already am.

 Never Say Never

 Do I still see myself going back to a studio?
 You know, never say never.
 I could always open another one.
-That's the beauty of it — nothing is set in stone.
-I can always change it, and that's what creativity is.
+That's the beauty of it—nothing is set in stone.
+I can always change my mind, and that's what creativity really is.
+It's not a fixed formula.
 It's whatever speaks to you in the moment.

 Next